abidanBrito/sensor-tech/README.md

 ## DOCUMENTATION
 It can be found in the form of a PDF file, for each and every Sprint, accordingly.
 Refer to the latest Sprint directory for an [up-to-date documentation](Sprint1/Sprint1_Documentación.pdf).

+## ACKNOWLEDGEMENTS
+I would like to express my sincere gratitude to my teacher **Mª Asunción Pérez Pascual** for her invaluable support, feedback and encouragement throughout the development of this project, and to **Universitat Politècnica de València** for providing us with both the knowledge and the tools needed to complete it.

 ## CREDITS
 | Author                    |
 |---------------------------|